aergoio/aergolite/README.md

 1. The nodes can verify that the received commands come from the blockchain administrator
 2. A node will not join a network that is not owned by you

-This is done via the `admin` parameter, where the public key must be in hex format.
+This is done via the `admin` parameter, where the public key can be in native or hex format.

 Example: